Gottman Couples Therapy

 - Stonewalling

-Criticism involves a more global negative statement about one’s partner’s character or personality.
+Criticism involves negative statements stemming from your beliefs about your partner’s character or personality.

-Contempt commonly involves statements that are either sarcastic or cynical.
-These also include name-calling, eye-rolling, sneering or mockery and hostile forms of humor.
+Contempt commonly involves statements that are either sarcastic or cynical, such as name-calling, eye-rolling, sneering or mockery, and hostile or hurtful forms of humor.
 Contempt is poisonous to relationships because it conveys disgust and ultimately leads to more conflict.

-Defensiveness is when an individual does not back down or apologize for their behavior and tends to engage in defensive response which tends to feel like blaming.
+Defensiveness is when you refuse to back down or apologize for your behavior and tend to engage in defensive responses which usually feel like blaming.
 This escalates conflict.

-Finally, Stonewalling is commonly experienced when these first three Horsemen occur over time which then leads to one partner tuning out in order to avoid the barrage of the three previous horsemen (commonly seen as disengaging or avoiding types of behavior).
+Finally, Stonewalling is commonly experienced when these first three Horsemen occur over time which then leads to one partner tuning out in order to avoid the barrage of the three previous Horsemen (commonly seen as disengaging).

 Gottman Relationship Checkup